LoftinTitus/mathdict/README.md

 - Interactive search/filter of terms (client-side)
 - Beautiful, responsive UI with Skeleton UI components
 - Static site with no backend (for now)
+- May scale later (multiple subjects with dynamic api to fetch subjects)

 ---